svybu/LLMExplorer/README.md

 For that purpose the repository has its `docker-compose.yaml` file.
 Just run a command:
 `docker-compose up -d`
-6. Check that database is created and mentioned in `.env` file and run migrations:
+...
+6. Generate a new migration file if you have made changes to your models:
+   `alembic revision --autogenerate -m "Your message about the migration"`
+7. Apply migrations:
    `alembic upgrade head`

-7. Start the app by typing:
+8. Start the app by typing:
 `uvicorn main:app`
-8. Browse the app on `http://127.0.0.1:8000`
+9. Browse the app on `http://127.0.0.1:8000`